getsentry/sentry-docs/src/collections/_documentation/guides/integrate-frontend/initialize-sentry-sdk.md

 Sentry captures data by using a platform-specific SDK within your application runtime.
 To use the SDK, import and configure it in your source code.

-The demo project users REACT and Browser JS.
-The quickest way to get started is by using the CDN hosted version of the JavaScript browser SDK, however you can [NPM install](https://docs.sentry.io/error-reporting/quickstart/?platform=browsernpm) the browser library as well.
+The demo project uses React and Browser JS.
+The quickest way to get started is by using the CDN hosted version of the JavaScript browser SDK, however, you can [NPM install](https://docs.sentry.io/error-reporting/quickstart/?platform=browsernpm) the browser library as well.

 1. Open the `index.html` file (located under _./sentry-react-demo/public/_)

     ![Import and Configure SDK]({% asset guides/integrate-frontend/initialize-sentry-sdk-03.png @path %})

     > Notice that we import the JavaScript browser SDK and initialize it as early as possible in our code.
-When initializing the SDK we provide the desired configuration.
-The only mandatory key is the **dsn**.
+When initializing the SDK, we provide the desired configuration.
+The only mandatory key is the **DSN**.

-2. In the Sentry SDK configuration, enter the `dsn` key value you copied from the project created in the previous tutorial.
+2. In the Sentry SDK configuration, enter the `DSN` key value you copied from the project created in the previous tutorial.

     ```javascript
     Sentry.init({
         dsn: '<PASTE YOUR DSN KEY HERE>'
     });
     ```
-    > Besides `dsn`, the SDK configuration supports multiple other options.
+    > Besides the `DSN`, the SDK configuration supports multiple other options.
 Take a look at our [Configuration](https://docs.sentry.io/error-reporting/configuration) documentation for more information.

 ***